rewin123/space_editor/docs/README.md

 Space editor code contains three main parts:
 - Src: This is where the editor executable and the library prelude are located, it is also a goo place to add your game specific code.
-- Modules: This are community created modules, and they serve as wrappers to crates or as space_editor own game oriented crates
+- Modules: This are community created modules, and they serve as wrappers to crates or as kenney_city_editor own game oriented crates
   - bevy_xpbd_plugin: A plugin that wraps bevy_xpbd_3d crate.
   - MORE TO COME!
-- Crates: This are space_editor specific workspace crates and the main ones are:
+- Crates: This are kenney_city_editor specific workspace crates and the main ones are:
   - Editor (crates/editor/): contains main editor UI
   - EditorCore (crates/editor_core/): contains editor core functionality like loading/saving/game start
   - Prefab (crates/prefab/): contains prefab logic and components and can be used separately from EditorUI or EditorCore, this is the plugin that your game need to use to load prefabs